Menu

 BJ Penn

-BJ Penn is known as an American professional mixed martial artist and Brazilian Jiu-Jitsu player.
-He is most famous for winning both the Welterweight and Lightweight Titles in the UFC.
+B.J.
+Penn is an American professional mixed martial artist and Brazilian Jiu-Jitsu practitioner.
+He is best known for winning both the UFC Lightweight and Welterweight Championships, making him one of the few fighters in UFC history to hold titles in multiple weight classes.

 Related Biography: Travis Scott